IEBH/supabasey/README.md

 @iebh/supabasey
 ===============
-Utility function to wrap the main Supabase worker function but with utility handling.
+Utility function to wrap the main Supabase worker function.

-Unlike calling `supabase.FUNCTION` / `supabase.auth.FUNCTION` etc. this function takes a simple callback which then:
+Unlike calling `supabase.FUNCTION` / `supabase.auth.FUNCTION` etc. this function takes a simple callback which provides the following:

 1. Flattens non-promise responses into then-ables
 2. The query is forced to respond as a promise (prevents accidental query chaining)
-3. The response data object is forced as a POJO return (if any data is returned, otherwise void)
+3. The response data object is guaranteed to be a POJO return (if any data is returned, otherwise void)
-4. Error responses throw with a logical error message rather than a weird object return
+4. Errors throw with a logical error message rather than a weird object return (see `supabesey.throw()`)
 5. Retrying and back-off provided by default